Mastering Marathon Threshold Workouts: Build Speed, Stamina, and Confidence

 Turning research into a runner-centred plan

-2. 5 × 3 minutes at threshold with 90 seconds jog recovery – the core effort.
-Aim for the pace you identified in your field test; the jog should be gentle enough to keep the heart‑rate just above easy‑run levels.
+2. 5 × 3 minutes at threshold with 90 seconds jog recovery, the core effort.
+Aim for the pace from your field test; keep the jog gentle enough that your heart stays just above easy-run levels.

-3. 20 minutes at marathon‑pace – this bridges the gap between threshold and race‑day effort, teaching you to hold a consistent effort when fatigue sets in.
+3. 20 minutes at marathon-pace, this bridges the gap, training you to hold steady when fatigue sets in.

-After each session, glance at the post‑run analytics: average pace, heart‑rate drift, and perceived effort.
-If the heart‑rate stayed within 5 bpm of your threshold target, the session hit the mark.
-If it spiked early, perhaps the recovery jog was too slow, or the initial warm‑up needed a few extra minutes.
+After you finish, glance at your session data: pace, heart-rate trend, how hard it felt.
+If your heart rate stayed within 5 bpm of your threshold target, you nailed it.
+If it spiked early, maybe your recovery jog was too slow, or your warm-up needed a few more minutes.

 A small, actionable workout you can try today